EDA-202310-SEC05-G10/LabMVC-L01-G10-a.boteror/README.md

 The students edit this section to add their names, Uniandes emails, and specify which project functionality of the project they will implement.

 1. Andres Botero Ruiz, a.boteror@uniandes.edu.co.
-1. Gabriel Garcia Pardo, gl.garciap@uniandes.edu.co
+1. Gabriel Garcia Pardo, g.garciap@uniandes.edu.co

 [Back to top](#sample-mvc)